Cochran awarded Lymphoma Research Foundation Grant

 Dr. Christina Kearse joins the Department of Medicine

-Dr. Christina Kearse joins the Department of Medicine joined the Department of Medicine in the Division of Palliative Medicine as an Instructor as of January 2026.
+Dr. Christina Kearse joins the Department of Medicine in the Division of Palliative Medicine as an Instructor as of January 2026.
 Dr. Kearse obtained her medical degree in 2019 from the Medical University of South Carolina (MUSC).
 She then completed her internship and residency in internal medicine at MUSC.
-Prior […]
+Prior to completing her fellowship in […]

 2025 Diabetes Day Symposium Recap (Links to an external site)